raspberrypilearning/tweeting-babbage/worksheet2.md

     ![](images/babbage-ethernet.jpg)

-1. Use safety pins to seal the incision wound over the USB ports.
+1. Use safety pins to close the incision over the USB ports.

     ![](images/babbage-safety-pins.jpg)